Man in the Wilderness: Plot

 In 1820, an expedition led by Captain Filmore Henry has completed two years of fur trapping in the unexplored Northwest territory.
 They are determined to reach the Missouri River before winter so they can sail south and trade their goods.
 Lowrie, a young trapper, hunts a deer and Zachary Bass follows after it until he is mauled by a brown bear.
 Too afraid to intervene, Lowrie sends for Henry and his men, who eventually kill the bear.

 Zachary's flesh wounds are examined by the expedition's doctor, Ferris, who believes he will not survive the journey.
-Henry orders Lowrie and Fogarty, another trapper, to have Zachary buried if he is not dead by morning and have Lowrie delivery a eulogy.
+Henry orders Lowrie and Fogarty, another trapper, to have Zachary buried if he is not dead by morning and have Lowrie deliver a eulogy.
 Both men remain at Zachary's side as the expedition departs.
 By the next morning, both men leave Zachary, who is still conscious, for dead as the Arikara natives approach.
 The natives approach him and leave without incident, as Zachary drifts in and out of consciousness.
 He first remembers his days as a student, and his then-pregnant wife Grace, who urges him to believe God is in him and all living things.

 Within hours, Lowrie and Fogarty return to Henry's expedition and report they had left Zachary for dead.
 Henry decides not to return for him, believing Zachary would want the expedition to continue.
 Meanwhile, Zachary, though injured, scavenges for food by consuming berries and raw bison meat.
 He builds himself a leg crutch and salvages wire, a knife, and a spear to kindle a fire.
 He traps a rabbit and uses its fur as an armpit cushion.
 Within days, Zachary's strength regains, and he traps and skins a cougar for its coat.

 As the winter approaches, Zachary hides as a native couple approaches, and watches as the woman gives birth.
 This rekindles memories of Grace, who had died in childbirth to an infant son.
 Fogarty, who is on the night watch, believes he sees Zachary and shoots him, but it turns out he had killed Lowrie.
 The next morning, the expedition arrive at a frozen river, and are forced to carry the boat for the duration of the expedition.

 One morning, the natives head towards Henry's expedition, and a gunfight ensues.
 Zachary pushes forward to help the expedition until the native chief stops the fighting when he recognizes Zachary.
 The chief blesses Zachary and returns his spear to him.
 Zachary returns to the expedition and approaches Henry, who returns his rifle back to him.
 Henry fears he will be shot, but Zachary decides to return to his son.
 He leaves, and the expedition follows after him.